 Volunteered your time to an organisation?

-They provide each score as a percentage of the population, but they also compute the figure into a Giving Index score.
+They give each score as a percentage of the population, but they also compute the figure into a Giving Index score.
 Basically, an average of all three scores.

 It should be noted that all these results are compiled by a third-party market research company for CAF.
 They are taken from sample groups from each country, by simple interview process.
 So, while they are probably not 100% accurate.
 They do at least give a general idea of charitable donations.

 Overall in 2016, Colombia finished #73 out of 140.
 So pretty much middle of the road.
-Its is the individual scores that provide a little more information.
+Its is the individual scores that give a little more information.

 Colombia Giving Index Scores 2016